(Note: this page is always in need of updates)

 van Otterlo, M. (2017) Technical fixes and ethical challenges for activity monitoring in physical public libraries through big data and artificial intelligence --- Invited talk at the 9th International Conference on Qualitative and Quantitative Methods in Libraries (QQML2017) in Limerick, Ireland (May 2017)

-van Otterlo, M. and Warnaar, M. (2017) Towards Optimizing the Public Library: Indoor Localization in Semi-Open Spaces and Beyond, proceedings of the Benelux Conference on Machine Learning (Benelearn-2017, to be presented June 2017)
+van Otterlo, M. and Warnaar, M. (2017) Towards Optimizing the Public Library: Indoor Localization in Semi-Open Spaces and Beyond, proceedings of the Benelux Conference on Machine Learning (Benelearn-2017, distinguished paper award)

 A smartphone and a tablet with a beacon-powered localization app